UsabilityEngineering/ux-portfolio-bardakanian/j01/README.md

 ![image](https://user-images.githubusercontent.com/98926315/220244663-72330e30-085b-4f49-a0f5-0f8687ee3328.png)

 I use the Discover Weekly playlist that is powered by a Spotify algorithm that suggests new songs based on your listening history and liked songs.
 This is very **useful** because you don't have to find new music manually but automatically.
-Please play the video below.

 ![ezgif-2-3dc14d11ba](https://user-images.githubusercontent.com/98926315/220244978-0032c238-84d3-4fd7-aaab-94124bf365ce.gif)